Contact PHA :

 Personal Protective Equipment

-The initial risk assessment of whether PPE is required is based on the risk of Transmission of infectious agents to and from the patient.
-In healthcare, Personal Protective Equipment (PPE), e.g. gloves, aprons, long-sleeved gowns, Fluid-resistant surgical masks (FRSM), eye goggles, face visors and respirators (FFP3), create a barrier between health workers and infectious agents from the patient and also reduce the risk of transmitting microorganisms from health workers to the patient(s).
+The initial risk assessment of whether PPE is required is based on the risk of transmission of infectious agents to and from the patient.
+In healthcare, personal protective equipment (PPE), e.g. gloves, aprons, long-sleeved gowns, Fluid-resistant surgical masks (FRSM), eye goggles, face visors and respirators (FFP3), create a barrier between health and care workers and infectious agents from the patient and also reduce the risk of transmitting microorganisms from health and care workers to the patient(s).
 In addition, PPE may sometimes be used by the patient’s family/visitors if they provide direct patient care (e.g. assisting the patient with toileting).
-In these circumstances, carers must be fully inducted using PPE and Hand Hygiene.
+In these circumstances, carers must be fully inducted using PPE and hand hygiene.

 • The choice of PPE should be based on a risk assessment of potential exposure to blood, body fluids and infectious agents.